Global protocols

 if latest_device_on @ Indicator:

-The built-in mock backend returns placeholder model outputs, so examples can be run without API keys.
-Switch to OpenAI, Mistral, or Claude with one configuration line when you want real model calls.
-ZipperGen can also use OpenAI-compatible local model servers such as vLLM; the repository includes a small local Qwen/vLLM example.
+The built-in mock backend returns placeholder model outputs.
+To use real model calls, set the provider to OpenAI, Mistral, or Claude with one configuration line.
+ZipperGen also accepts OpenAI-compatible local model servers such as vLLM.

 git clone https://github.com/zippergen-io/zippergen.git